-You don’t need voices to see Steven and Pearl bond, Pearl regaling Steven with tales of the Great Gem War (although it is implied that she’s, yet again, romanticizing the conflict), and Steven just looking on, impressed.
+You don’t need voices to see Steven and Pearl bond, Pearl regaling Steven with tales of the Great Gem War even though it is implied that she’s, yet again, romanticizing the conflict, and Steven just looking on, impressed.
 One part of the scene has Steven dig into Lion and bring out the old Gem colors.
 Last time Steven dug up something from Lion, Pearl suffered a mental breakdown.
 This time, she reacts in a more positive amazement.
 The look on her face carries as much power as an audible gasp could.

 It’s all etched on her face.
 There’s no joy, no relief.
 Pearl hasn’t risen like a phoenix as much as she has been lifted in a full body cast from a gorge she fell down.
 We’ll see her desire to feel something like she once felt with Rose come up again in “Sworn to the Sword” and “Cry for Help”.
 This will be with her for a long time.
 The reassurance of “I think you’re pretty great” takes on a more tragic aura.
 All of this challenges the conventional idea that issues of a mental nature can be resolved in a span of thirty minutes.

 And that’s not even getting into what the last episode implied – that Peridot is going to rain hell down on the Crystal Gems.
 The scene of Steven and Pearl waving the old colors gains even more poignancy.
 Neither of them are prepared – physically, emotionally, etc – to take on Homeworld.
 None of them, in fact.
 Not now.
 For Pearl – she has nowhere to go but up.
 And for Steven, he hasn’t seen nothing yet.